TOP

 Fishing Tips

-pecific regions of the Outer Islands are also regulated commercially .
-For example, no fishing can only be undertaken by an operator other than the one authorized to do around Alphonse below 20 nautical miles from the island.
-Similarly, no fishing is allowed around the island of Aldabra , one of two sites in Seychelles World Heritage of UNESCO.
+Specific regions of the Outer Islands are also regulated commercially.
+For example, no fishing can only be undertaken by an operator other than the one authorized to do aso round Alphonse below 20 nautical miles from the island.
+Similarly, no fishing is allowed around the island of Aldabra, one of two sites in the Seychelles World Heritage of UNESCO.

 Fishing Season

-Seychelles , fishing is any appreciable throughout the year is divided into specific seasons, each suitable for a more specific type of fishing but remains promising for the experienced as well as for the novice fisherman.
+Seychelles, fishing is appreciable throughout the year is divided into specific seasons, each suitable for a more specific type of fishing, but remains promising for the experienced as well as for the novice fisherman.

-For example, fishing, is any activity that can be practiced throughout the year, while the months from November to May are more suitable for bottom fishing and fly fishing .
-On the whole territory of the Seychelles , the ocean is subject to currents ranging from 0.5 to 1.5 knots depending on the winds.
-There are two seasons in the Seychelles in the direction of the trade winds , which blow from the northwest ( December to March ) and southeast ( May to September ) .
-The north-westerly winds often lead to intermittent rain squalls and stronger winds during the period from December to March.
-These are sometimes associated with the presence of tropical cyclones in the southwest Indian Ocean .
-Fortunately , all the Seychelles lies outside the cyclone belt , except the southernmost Outer Islands .
+On the whole territory of the Seychelles, the ocean is subject to currents ranging from 0.5 to 1.5 knots, depending on the winds.
+There are two seasons in Seychelles in the direction of the trade winds, which blow from the northwest ( December to March ) and southeast ( May to September ).

-In April and November periods are quiet and sometimes windless where then the winds change direction .
-Periods are variable and wind accompanied by calm seas and clear waters.
+In April and November periods are quiet and sometimes windless, and then the winds change direction.
+Periods are variable, and wind is accompanied by calm seas and clear waters.

-Tidal effects are more apparent in the Inner Islands that ocean currents and generally reach a speed of a node but up to 2 knots in channels between islands or near underwater ridges .
+Tidal effects are more apparent in the Inner Islands than ocean currents and generally reach a speed of a node, but up to 2 knots in channels between islands or near underwater ridges.

 The tidal range around the Inner Islands can reach up to 2 meters high and 0.9 meters minimum.
-Tides cause currents can be strong in the channels leading to lagoons, which can drain completely at low tide .
-The waves are generally moderate , ranging from 1 to 2 meters and becoming higher only in case of strong winds.
+Tides cause currents that can be strong in the channels leading to lagoons, which can drain completely at low tide.
+The waves are generally moderate, ranging from 1 to 2 meters and becoming higher only in case of strong winds.

 Currents up along and around the bench Amirantes often cause varying conditions in a small area.